Biased elementary doctrines and quotient completions: Strictification

 \begin{rmk} \normalfont As suggested by Rosolini, Definition \ref{dfn:reindex-determined-by-projections} is actually a sheaf condition of the topology on $\CCs$ generated by the (singleton) families of arrows of the form

 where $p_i:W\to X_i$, for $\lel{1}{i}{n}$, is a weak product of the objects $X_1,\dots,X_n\in\CC$ and $\pp$ is the unique arrow induced by the projections $\pp_i$.
-Hence, in case of full comprehensions and comprehensive diagonals (see Remark \ref{rmk:rbp=pi}), the strictification of a biased elementary doctrine $\PP$ is actually a sheafififcation w.r.t.\ the above topology.
-In \cite{CEPR}, the authors investigate the relationships between, Grothendieck topologies, weak finite limits and (biased) elementary doctrines.
+Hence, in case of full comprehensions and comprehensive diagonals (see Remark \ref{rmk:rbp=pi}), the strictification of a biased elementary doctrine $\PP$ is actually a sheaf w.r.t.\ the above topology.
+The relationships between Grothendieck topologies, weak finite limits, and (biased) elementary doctrines are currently under investigation as part of ongoing work.

 \begin{obs} \normalfont For a biased existential (universal) elementary doctrine, we can consider three (or more) objects $X,Y,Z\in\CC$ and a weak product $\wbinprod{K}{U}{Z}$ of a weak product $\wbinprod{X}{K}{Y}$ and $Z$.
 Hence, we have a left (right) adjoint to the functor $\mathsf{P}_{\mathsf{p_2}}:\mathsf{P}(K)\to \mathsf{P}(U)$.
 Actually, the adjunctions restrict to proof-irrelevant elements providing a left (right) adjoint to the functor $\Pstrict_{p_2}$ as in the following diagram